MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 ## Ensure you have CMake 3.8 on the remote Linux machine

 Your Linux distro may have an older version of CMake.
 The CMake support in Visual Studio requires the server mode support that was introduced in CMake 3.8.
 For a Microsoft-provided CMake variant, download the latest prebuilt binaries to your Linux machine at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

+::: moniker-end

+::: moniker range="vs-2015"

+Support for Linux C++ development is available in Visual Studio 2017 and later.

+::: moniker-end